charlyzard/PS4OfflineAccountActivator/README.md

 3. Power off your PS4
 4. Power on your PS4 and enjoy the export capabilities.
 4.1.
 Of if you used an old account fix the problems in the Notes & Warnings section

+## Credits

+Made by barthen

+Thanks to jogolden for the great ps4debug and to all the PS4 scene for making this possible.